ainsleydev/website/content/posts/optimise-seo/index.md

 ```

 Most [lazy loading libraries](https://github.com/verlok/vanilla-lazyload) use the `data-src` attribute and when the user
-has scrolled passed a particular point on the windowsY offset, it replaces `data-src` with `src` which therefore loads
+has scrolled past a particular point on the windows Y offset, it replaces `data-src` with `src` which therefore loads
-the asset on the clients' computer.
+the asset on the client's computer.

-However, this is all achieved by JavaScript, how can we add a fallback for clients with no javascript?
+However, if this is all achieved by JavaScript, how can we add a fallback for clients with no javascript?

 ```html
 <figure>